AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 Complete List of Assumptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For the sake of these assumptions, we define a *statically known address specification* to be an address clause or aspect whose expression is a reference to the Address attribute on a part of a standalone object or constant.
+Otherwise, the address clause or aspect is a *statically unknown address specification*.

 The following assumptions need to be addressed when using SPARK on all or part of a program: